 For cases involving state and federal workplace discrimination claims, your Tennessee discrimination lawyer must file federal claims with the EEOC while being mindful of the one-year deadline for the state claims.
 If the EEOC’s investigation has not concluded and the state deadline is approaching, your attorney will likely request that the Right to Sue letter be issued (no earlier than 60 or 180 days after the charge was filed, depending on the type of claim).It’s Time to Fight Back Against Unlawful Race Discrimination

 You deserve compensation and justice for the race discrimination you have endured.
-Take action today by contacting Nashville-based Race Discrimination Attorney Curt Masker at the number above or online for your Free Online Case Review.
+Take action today by contacting Nashville-based Race Discrimination Attorney Curt Masker at the number above or online for your Online Case Review.